subugoe/hoad/data/README.md

 #### [`oapc_hybrid.csv`](oapc_hybrid.csv)

 This dataset is obtained from the [Open APC Initiative](https://github.com/openapc/openapc-de) and was used to determine hybrid open access journals.
-It also includes data about offsetting aggrements, which has no pricing information.
+It also includes data about offsetting aggrements, which has no pricing information, as well as country information.

 Data schema: <https://github.com/OpenAPC/openapc-de/wiki/schema>